adriennie/adriennie/README.md

 - 🔭 I’m currently Studing  Deep Learning Algorithms and their application on real-world

-- 🌱 I’m currently learning OpenGL, Deep Learning
+- 🌱 I’m currently learning about Natural Language Processing, Image Processing.

 - ❓ Ask me about anything related to Machine Learning and related works